crystal-lang/crystal-website/_events/2025-stockholm-meetup.md

 image: /assets/events/2025-stockholm-meetup.webp
 ---

 Hej!
-We're exited to announce a Crystal user meetup on 18 February 2025 in Stockholm.
+We're excited to announce a Crystal user meetup on 18 February 2025 in Stockholm.
 It's a joint effort together with [LavinMQ], a message broker application written in Crystal.